Introduction

 Step 3: Agreement Terms with HARC

-- Transfer custody of collections to HARC
+- Transfers custody of collections to HARC

 - Provides long-term security and clarity